Azure-Samples/RdfToDtdlConverter/README.md

 _map.Add("http://www.w3.org/2001/XMLSchema#time", "time");
 ```

-# Limitations and Known Issues
+## Limitations and Known Issues
 - owl:AnnotationProperty -> DTDL not implemented.
 - owl:Restriction -> DTDL not implemented.
 - owl:? -> DTDL Telemetry not implemented.
 - owl:? -> DTDL Command not implemented.
 - owl:? -> DTDL Component not implemented.
 - owl:Imports are not imported.
 The DTDL parser will flag these missing Interfaces during the validation phase.
 You can add these Interfaces manually to the JSON output file.
 - owl:DisjointWith we assume all owl:Classes are disjoint, even if owl:disjointWith is omitted.
+However, if your OWL classes are not disjoint, meaning a twin is an instance of two OWL classes, you can modify the code to use DTDL’s extends property to create an Interface that inherits from two other DTDL Interfaces.
 - owl:ObjectProperty + owl:Domain + owl:Range are required to create a DTDL Relationship.
   - If no owl:Range, we omit ```target```, which means the target can be any interface.
   - If no owl:Domain, the DTDL relationship is not created.
-- owl:DatatypeProperty + owl:Domain + owl:Range are required to create a DTDL Property.
 - Duplicate DTMI Ids are possible when converting an ontology that has duplicate class names in the class heirarchy.
 You may need to implement logic to detect and resolve duplicate Ids, such as including the super class name in the DTMI.

-# Resources

-(Any additional resources or related projects)

-- Link to supporting information
-- Link to similar sample
-- ...